 For the purpose of this standard the definition given in IS 4155 and the following shall apply.

-3.1 Authorized Person

-Trained and qualified person approved or assigned to perform specific types of duties or to be at a specific location.
+3.1 Authorized Person — Trained and qualified person approved or assigned to perform specific types of duties or to be at a specific location.

-3.2 Bundle (of cylinders)

-Assembly of cylinders that are fastened together and which are interconnected by a manifold and transported as a unit.
+3.2 Bundle (of cylinders) — Assembly of cylinders that are fastened together and which are interconnected by a manifold and transported as a unit.

-3.3 Cryogenic Receptacle

-Transportable thermally insulated pressure receptacle for refrigerated liquid gas of a capacity of not more than 1 m3.
+3.3 Cryogenic Receptacle — Transportable thermally insulated pressure receptacle for refrigerated liquid gas of a capacity of not more than 1 m3.

-3.4 Cylinder

-Transportable pressure receptacle of a water capacity not exceeding 150 l.
+3.4 Cylinder — Transportable pressure receptacle of a water capacity not exceeding 150 litre.

-3.5 Decomposition

-Separation of a chemical compound into smaller elements.
+3.5 Decomposition — Separation of a chemical compound into smaller elements.
 Nitrous oxide separates into components in an exothermic reaction that can be accelerated by changes in pressure, temperature, or energy inputs, presence of catalyser or impurities.

-3.6 Filling Degree

-Percentage of the volume of liquefied gas to the volume of water at 15°C that would fill completely a pressure receptacle or tank.
+3.6 Filling Degree — Percentage of the volume of liquefied gas to the volume of water at 15 ℃ that would fill completely a pressure receptacle or tank.

-3.7 Filling Ratio

-Ratio of the mass of gas to the mass of water at 15°C that would fill completely a pressure receptacle or tank.
+3.7 Filling Ratio — Ratio of the mass of gas to the mass of water at 15 ℃ that would fill completely a pressure receptacle or tank.

-3.8 Liquefied Gas

-Gas that when packaged under pressure for carriage is partially liquid at temperatures above –50 °C.
+3.8 Liquefied Gas — Gas that when packaged under pressure for carriage is partially liquid at temperatures above (-) 50 ℃.

-3.9 Minimum Design Metal Temperature (MDMT)

-Lowest temperature at which a pressure vessel is designed to safely operate at maximum pressure.
+3.9 Minimum Design Metal Temperature (MDMT) — Lowest temperature at which a pressure vessel is designed to safely operate at maximum pressure.

-3.10 Oxy-potential

-Dimensionless number that indicates the oxidizing power of a gas compared to pure oxygen.
+3.10 Oxy-potential — Dimensionless number that indicates the oxidizing power of a gas compared to pure oxygen.
 The oxy-potential value of 100 percent oxygen is 1.0 and air is 0.21.

-3.11
+3.11 Pressure Receptacle — Collective term that includes cryogenic receptacles, cylinders and bundles.

-Qualified Nitrous Oxide Technician

-Person by reason of education, training and experience knows the properties of nitrous oxide, is familiar with the equipment used to store, transfer, and use nitrous oxide: and understands the precautions necessary to safely use nitrous oxide equipment.
+3.12 Qualified Nitrous Oxide Technician — Person by reason of education, training and experience knows the properties of nitrous oxide, is familiar with the equipment used to store, transfer, and use nitrous oxide: and understands the precautions necessary to safely use nitrous oxide equipment.

-3.12 Pressure Receptacle

-Collective term that includes cryogenic receptacles, cylinders and bundles.

-3.13 Refrigerated Liquid Gas

-Gas that when packaged for carriage is made partially liquid because of its low temperature.
+3.13 Refrigerated Liquid Gas — Gas that when packaged for carriage is made partially liquid because of its low temperature.

-3.14 Stationary Tank

-Thermally insulated or non-insulated tank at a stationary place that can be filled with liquefied gas or refrigerated liquid gas under pressure for storage purposes.
+3.14 Stationary Tank — Thermally insulated or non-insulated tank at a stationary place that can be filled with liquefied gas or refrigerated liquid gas under pressure for storage purposes.

-3.15 Tank

-Collective term that includes stationary tanks and transport tanks.
+3.15 Tank — Collective term that includes stationary tanks and transport tanks.

-3.16 Transport Tank

-Transportable thermally insulated tank for refrigerated liquid gas having a capacity of more than 450 l.
+3.16 Transport Tank — Transportable thermally insulated tank for refrigerated liquid gas having a capacity of more than 450 lire.

 4 PROPERTIES